-Claim: Nostradamus predicted the 9/11 attack on the World Trade Center.
+Claim: Nostradamus predicted the 9/11 attacks on the World Trade Center.

 Those looking for the certainty of a Nostradamus prophecy come true have been known to sledgehammer the results to force a fit by inventing fanciful translations from the original French, bending over backwards to assert one named term is really another, and (as in this case) outright fabricating part or all of a prediction.